 Here’s the low down.

-Tulum is divided into two parts; Pueblo and Zona Hotelera
+Tulum is divided into two parts; Pueblo and The Beach (Zona Hotelera)

 - Pueblo is the town center of Tulum consisting of one main road and 2 or 3 stoplights.
 It has a locals only vibe and is about 3 miles from the beach.
 It is lined with shops, restaurants, and small businesses.
 Most places are Spanish speaking only and with the exception of 2 Subways (so random) there are no chain restaurants or tall buildings.
 During the day Pueblo is pretty relaxed with people biking or walking around but just wait … At nighttime the streets come alive!
 Behind previously closed garage doors are trendy bars and restaurants beaming with live music, divine aromas, and romantic lights.

-- Zona Hotelera is the hotel zone right on the beach with more of a touristy vibe.
+- The Beach (Zona Hotelera) is the hotel zone right on the beach with more of a touristy vibe.
 But these are not your average hotels.
 They are charming boutique hotels right on the sand!
 Tulum is the epitome of eco-chic.
 Everything is open air, eco friendly, and has a seamless transition from indoors to outdoors.
-Aside from accommodations, Zona Hotelera has fashion boutiques, beach bars, and restaurants with delicious, healthy options!
+Aside from accommodations, the beach has fashion boutiques, beach bars, and restaurants with delicious, healthy options!
 (I’m looking at you vegan, paleo, gluten free people) The best part: there is yoga on every corner.
 Literally.
 It is a yogi’s mecca AND it’s all stunning beachfront yoga!

 We were only in Tulum for a long weekend but we packed a bunch of fun in!